 Instructions

-- Heat oven to 325°F. Spread 2 Tablespoons of the oil in a 9x11" baking dish or similar sized casserole dish (I prefer using glass here, because the acid in the tomatoes can cause a metal baking pan to rust).
+- Heat oven to 325°F. Spread 2 Tablespoons of the olive oil in a 9x11" baking dish or similar-sized casserole dish (I prefer using glass here, because the acid in the tomatoes can cause a metal baking pan to rust).
 Sprinkle half of the sliced garlic evenly over the oiled dish.

 - Spread the sliced (or halved) tomatoes evenly in the dish (you can overlap them if you need to).
-Sprinkle the salt evenly over the tomatoes, followed by the rest of the garlic and the remaining 4 Tablespoons of oil.
+Sprinkle ½ teaspoon salt evenly over the tomatoes, followed by the remaining garlic and the remaining 4 Tablespoons of oil.

 - Roast the tomatoes for at least 1 hour, until the skins have become wrinkled and are just beginning to brown.
 Scoop the tomatoes from the oil, and allow them to drain slightly.
-You can use them immediately in pasta sauce or salsa, or refrigerate for up to 2 days, or place them in an airtight container or zipper bag to freeze.
+You can use them immediately in pasta sauce or salsa, refrigerate for up to 2 days, or place them in an airtight container or zipper bag to freeze.
+You can use the leftover oil in tomato-based recipes like soups or pasta sauce.

 Nutrition